krisrs1128/null_importance/case_studies/tcga_brca/README.md

 `visualization.pca_normalize_mass: false` in `config.yaml` to instead z-score each method profile across features.

-- **`fig_method_pca.pdf`:** PCA of the methods, treating each method as a point in feature space.
-Methods targeting the same notion of null importance should land near each other.
+- **`fig_method_pca.pdf`:** PCA of the methods, treating each method as a sample and importance method as a feature.
-- **`fig_method_pca_loadings.pdf`:** The 100 largest absolute feature loadings
-  for each of the first two principal components, grouped by omic block.
-- **`fig_method_corr.pdf`:** Spearman rank correlation between methods, with the methods ordered by hierarchical clustering on $1 - \rho$.
-- **`fig_vignettes.pdf`:** For the features where the methods disagree most, the fraction of each method's total absolute importance mass assigned to the feature is shown beside its fitted partial dependence curve.
+- **`fig_vignettes.pdf`:** For the three features with the largest absolute PC2 loadings in the method-profile PCA, individual conditional expectation curves and their mean partial-dependence curves are shown in the top row, with observed fitted probabilities overlaid.
 - **`fig_credit_splitting.pdf`:** Mean SAGE against mean minSHAP per feature, colored by omic.
 Points below the diagonal are features whose credit SAGE splits among correlated copies.